-As Community Colleges search for the ideal strategic budgeting solution, they can and should be choosy.
-There are a number of cloud-based solutions on the market today, but all are not created equal.
+As community colleges search for the ideal strategic budgeting solution, they can and should be choosy.
+There are a number of purpose-built solutions on the market today, but all are not created equal.
 Best-in-class systems boast the following important characteristics:

-- An Intuitive Interface for Budgeting guides the user through the process of preparing a comprehensive and well-thought-out budget through a comprehensive Q & A process. - Simplistic, Yet Powerful Application Management with table-driven set-up and maintenance so financial people can easily maintain the application without learning a programming language. - Situational Budgeting Capability every department in every organization has distinct needs that are situational in nature.
-Users should be able to budget their areas the way they think about their areas. - Interactive Budget Map a dashboard to help users through the budget process, orienting them to where they are in the process and how they are doing against finance guidelines - in real-time. - Embedded Calculations and Drivers administrator-defined, but user-controlled functionality to simplify complex budgeting. - Comprehensive and Flexible Spreading a variety of powerful and practical real-world spreading methodologies, resulting in monthly integrity of the budget. - Detailed Salary Planning a secure, step-bystep personnel-level salary-planning tool that can be controlled by finance, but with flexibility for the user to plan for increases, changes to headcount, and other personnel data.
+■ An Intuitive Interface for Budgeting - guides the user through the process of preparing a comprehensive and well-thought-out budget via an interactive budget map to orient users to where they are in the process and how they are doing against finance guidelines - in real-time.

+□ Self-Service Configuration and Maintenance - with wizard-driven set-up and maintenance so financial people can easily maintain the application without learning a programming language.

+- □ Situational Budgeting Capability every department in every organization has distinct needs that are situational in nature.
+Users should be able to budget their areas the way they think about their areas. - □ Strategic Initiatives whether they are department specific or institution wide, colleges need a way to budget for special projects outside of the operational budget with multiple accounts, an approval process, and categorization for reporting. - Embedded Calculations and Drivers administrator-defined, but user-controlled functionality to simplify complex budgeting. - □ Comprehensive and Flexible Spreading a variety of powerful and practical real-world spreading methodologies, resulting in monthly integrity of the budget. - Detailed Salary Planning a secure, step-bystep personnel-level salary-planning tool that can be controlled by finance, but with flexibility for the user to plan for increases, changes to headcount, and other personnel data. - □ Documentation, Justification, Notes & Annotations allows the user to provide detailed documentation of assumptions, notes, and justification for any account that is stored in the application, therefore expediting the budget approval process.

-- Documentation, Justification, Notes & Annotations - allows the user to provide detailed documentation of assumptions, notes, and justification for any account that is stored in the application, therefore expediting the budget approval process. - Bi-Directional Linkage with Excel and ERPs so that users can seamlessly exchange data with Excel and ERPs, allowing these programs to do the things they were designed to do well (e.g., complex models or report visualization and analysis, but not budgeting!) - Asset Planning allowing users to choose from a catalog of pre-defined institutional assets and to track what has been requested and what has been approved by department and by asset. - Guided What-If Analysis a solution based on a "what-if" technology so users can make pinpoint or sweeping changes and see the results immediately. - Forecasting to give users the ability to combine a few months of actuals with budgets to facilitate the forecasting ability throughout year and then make appropriate adjustments based on the reality of the year as it unfolds. - Automated Approval Workflow as users are going through multiple versions of the budget, Finance and Senior Management have transparency into whose budget is completed, submitted, approved, or not even started, and can then take immediate action. - Complete Reporting for the budgeting process and for the monthly management reporting process.
+- APIs and Bi-Directional Linkage with Excel and ERPs so that users can seamlessly exchange data with Excel and ERPs, allowing these programs to do the things they were designed to do well (e.g., complex models or report visualization and analysis, but not budgeting!) - ☐ Asset Planning allowing users to choose from a catalog of pre-defined institutional assets and to track what has been requested and what has been approved by department and by asset. - Guided What-If Analysis a solution based on a "what-if" technology so users can make pinpoint or sweeping changes and see the results immediately. - ☐ Forecasting to give users the ability to combine a few months of actuals with budgets to facilitate the forecasting ability throughout year and then make appropriate adjustments based on the reality of the year as it unfolds. - ☐ Projections predictive analytics help Finance and Management more accurately estimate 3-5 year revenue and expenses. - Automated Approval Workflow as users are going through multiple versions of the budget, Finance and Management have transparency into whose budget is completed, submitted, approved, or not even started, and can then take immediate action. - ☐ Complete Reporting for the budgeting process and for the monthly management reporting process.
 This includes budget review, audit trail, and consolidation as well as comparative reports woven directly into the system with customizable features.